How Do I Choose the Best Ion Exchange Home Water Softener?

-Quick Answer: To choose the best ion exchange water softener, you must first test your water to determine its exact hardness and iron levels.
+Quick Answer: To choose the best ion exchange home water softener, you must first test your water to determine its exact hardness and iron levels.
 Next, calculate your household’s daily water usage to find the correct system size, or “grain capacity.”
 Finally, choose between a standard single-tank system or a dual-tank system for uninterrupted soft water, ensuring the unit uses efficient, metered regeneration.

-If you live in Central Pennsylvania, whether in Mechanicsburg, Harrisburg, Carlisle, or Camp Hill, you are likely very familiar with the frustrating effects of mineral-rich hard water.
+If you live in Central Pennsylvania—whether in Mechanicsburg, Harrisburg, Carlisle, or Camp Hill—you are likely very familiar with the frustrating effects of mineral-rich hard water.
 From crusty white scale buildup on your showerheads to dry, itchy skin and stiff laundry, hard water is a constant battle for local homeowners.

-If you are wondering, “How do I choose the best ion exchange water softener for my home?”, here is your comprehensive, step-by-step guide.
+If you are wondering, “How do I choose the best ion exchange water softener for my home?”, here is your comprehensive, step-by-step buyer’s guide.

 Understanding How Ion Exchange Actually Works